-You can easily visit Aix-en-Provence as a day trip from Marseille, but I prefer to stay overnight.
-It has a lively restaurant scene, and its open-air terraces in city squares make it an excellent place to have dinner and unwind with a bottle of wine late into the night.
+You can easily visit Aix-en-Provence as a day trip from Marseille.
+It has a lively restaurant scene, and its open-air terraces in city squares make it an excellent place to have lunch or dinner and unwind with a bottle of wine.

 There are several tour options from Marseille to Aix that you can see here.